 And Cash has Polish origins on his mother's side.
 He's applied for a passport, too - meaning not only will he be playing international football while the likes of Aaron Wan Bissaka sit by the phone, he'll get through airports quicker when he goes on holiday, as well.

 But Cash isn't the first to take advantage of multinational roots…

 1. Miroslav Klose

-Germany's greatest World Cup scorer ever is not from Germany at all - in fact, their front two at Euro 2004 were from both from neighbouring Poland.
+Germany's greatest World Cup scorer ever is not from Germany at all.
+In fact, their front two at Euro 2004 were both from neighbouring Poland.

-It's testament to Germany's multicultural heritage that players like Ozil, Khedira, Gundogan and Podolski - Miro's fellow Polish strike partner in 2004 - all thrived for Die Mannschaft with claims to other nations.
-And to think, he could've had an international career like Robert Lewandowski - a Klose call indeed...
+It's testament to Germany's multicultural heritage that players like Ozil, Khedira, Gundogan and Podolski – Miro's fellow Polish strike partner in 2004 – all thrived for Die Mannschaft with claims to other nations.
+And to think, he could've had an international career as underwhelming as Robert Lewandowski – a Klose call indeed...

 Hardman centre-back Pepe is in fact Brazilian – and was shunned by the Selecao at every youth level.

 Pepe was first asked to play for his country in 2006 by Brazil boss Dunga but by then, it was too late.
 The Porto defender had decided he wanted to play for Portugal and by 2007, he'd made his first appearance for his adopted nation.
 Well, they both speak the same language, at least.